 Believe it or not, I wasn't one.
 And it also didn't happen by studying longer and harder hours during exam period.
 In fact, my preparation started months BEFORE the exam period.

-Right after the class would end, I would come back in my dorm room, and I would read books, take notes, feed my mind with abundant, educational information.
+Right after the class ended, I came back in my dorm room, and I read books, took notes, fed my mind with abundant, educational information.

 When my colleagues asked me to go out with them, I would almost always say “No” politely, because I had other priorities to work for.
 In the morning, while following my exercise routine, I’d listen to audiobooks.